MEHRAN-DEV-AI/SALES-DATA-ANALYSIS/README.md

 If you would like to contribute, please fork the repository and submit a pull request.
 Contributions are welcome!

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License.See The [LICENSE](https://github.com/MEHRAN-DEV-AI/SALES-DATA-ANALYSIS/blob/main/LICENSE)File For More Info.

 # THANK YOU FORKS...............